 To help us understand how you meet the criteria, the online application portal will ask you a series of questions in different sections.
 There are guidelines on the approximate number of words we expect next to each section on the application portal, along with a countdown of the maximum characters you can input for each section.
-It is more important to cover all the areas we ask for details on, rather than to write a lot of other details in each section.
-We advise you to think about the criteria, and how all the information you give us combines to show us that your programme meets each one.
+It is important to cover all the areas we ask for details on.
+We advise you to think about the criteria, and how all the information you give us combines to show us that your project meets each one.

-When writing an application, it's sometimes helpful to think of it as telling a story with a beginning (what you want to do and why you want to do it), a middle (how you will do it and who else is involved) and an end (what will be different when you've finished the programme, and what might happen next).
+When writing an application, it's sometimes helpful to think of it as telling a story with a beginning (what you want to do and why you want to do it), a middle (how you will do it and who else is involved) and an end (what will be different when you've finished the project, and what might happen next).
 Specifically, in each section we are looking for the following information: